Sumedh1102/TrekLog/README.md

 # 🌍 TrekLog - My Travel Journal App

-TrekLog is a personal travel journal app built with React.js, showcasing my travel experiences.
+TrekLog is a my personal travel journal app built with React.js, showcasing my travel experiences.
 This project leverages **props** and the **map()** function to dynamically display places I have visited.

 ---